MicrosoftDocs/microsoft-salescopilot-docs/articles/convert-trial-prod.md

 ### msdyn_viva environment

-If you are using a non-Dynamics 365 CRM, such as Salesforce, Copilot for Sales creates a trial Power Platform environment named **msdyn_viva**.
+If you are using a non-Dynamics 365 CRM, such as Salesforce, Sales app creates a trial Power Platform environment named **msdyn_viva**.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 1. Go to **Environments** and then select the environment named **msdyn_viva**.